soar-tech/strapi/docs/3.x.x/guides/database.md

 Follow these steps to [install MongoDB onto your Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/) developer environment:

-1. From your terminal, use `brew` to tap the official MongoDB formula repository and add it to the formula list:
+1. Use `brew` to tap the official MongoDB formula repository and add it to the formula list:

 ```bash
 brew tap mongodb/brew
 ```

-2. From your terminal, now install MongoDB
+2. Now install MongoDB

 ```bash
 brew install mongodb-community@4.0
 ```

-3. In order to connect and use MongoDB, we first need to get the `mongod` process running and then we can open the `mongo` shell.
-In your terminal:
+3. In order to connect and use MongoDB, you first need to get the `mongod` process running and then we can open the `mongo` shell:

 ```bash
 mongod --config /usr/local/etc/mongod.conf